Project ID: PA1A129

 National funds: 2,115,000 EUR

-Project leader: MCTI – Directorate for Inland Waterway (Plovput) the End Recipient of the Project / Serbia
+Project leader: MCTI – Directorate for Inland Waterway (Plovput) / Serbia

 Address: Francuska 9, 11000 Belgrade / Serbia